Employee Share Schemes – 2015

 The Tax and Superannuation Laws Amendment Bill 2015

 The Tax and Superannuation Laws Amendment (Employee Share Schemes) Bill 2015 received royal assent on 30 June 2015.
 The new tax changes will apply to awards granted on or after 1 July 2015.

-The new rules reverse a number of unpopular changes which were made to the Employee Share Scheme (“ESS”) tax laws with effect from 1 July 2009, make other improvements to the taxation of ESS interests, introduce additional tax concessions for employees of eligible ‘start-up’ companies and allow for the ATO to approve different methodologies for valuing ESS interests.
+The new rules reverse a number of unpopular changes which were made to the Employee Share Schemes (“ESS”) tax laws with effect from 1 July 2009, make other improvements to the taxation of ESS interests, introduce additional tax concessions for employees of eligible ‘start-up’ companies and allow for the ATO to approve different methodologies for valuing ESS interests.

-The following is a summary of the changes and the opportunities that arise:
+The following is a summary of the changes and the opportunities that arise.

 Rights with an exercise period

 One of the main tax changes made in 2009 was to bring forward the taxing time of options from exercise to either grant or vesting (depending on whether there was a “real risk of forfeiture” on grant).This 2009 change will now be reversed for options granted on or after 1 July 2015.
 The taxing time of options that are held by continuing employees will generally revert to when those options are exercised.

 This means that rights with an exercise period post vesting may provide employees with more flexibility to manage the taxing time on their rights.
 However, employers considering granting rights with an exercise period should ensure they consider all the flow-on implications of that plan design choice (e.g. whether additional administrative costs are involved).